 - Functionality.
 On the consumer end, this translates into convenience.
 Fast loading, responsive sites keep customers engaged.

 - Social Proof.
-Social sharing buttons and user-generated content impacts restaurant sales.
-Nielsen data confirms that 70% of people trust a recommendation from a stranger.
+Social sharing buttons, recommendations from online reviews, and user-generated content impacts restaurant sales.

 - CTA.
 Choose a call to action that encourages users to reserve, order now, or try a new cocktail.
 Focusing on one call to action influences purchasing decisions.